How to Choose Transportation in Jamaica: A Practical Visitor Guide

 • Use licensed providers and official desks.

-• Confirm vehicle type and passenger/luggage capacity.
+• Confirm vehicle size for passengers and luggage.

 Transportation options in Jamaica